faenrir/faenrir/README.md

 - :seedling: I’m currently learning web development
 - 📫 How to reach me: `faenrir@protonmail.com`
 - 😄 Pronouns: he/him
+- 🎮 In my free time I like to play Windows games on linux.
+All my favorites work! :))
 - ⚡ Fun fact: sudo can insult you if you turn insults on. it's an official option 😲

 #### :star2: My awesome stars